SyncfusionExamples/how-to-bind-the-list-of-string-to-wpf-data-grid/README.md

 ## About the sample

-This example illustrates how to bind the list of string to WPF DataGrid
+This sample illustrates how to bind the list of string to [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-By default, SfDataGrid is bound to a collection with a class type.
-You can bind a list of string as an ItemsSource of SfDataGrid can be achieved by using GridTemplateColumn.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) is bound to a collection with a class type.
+You can bind a list of string as an ItemsSource of SfDataGrid can be achieved by using [GridTemplateColumn](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html).

 ```c#
 public class ViewModel